Independent Evaluation

 Manufacturing Aluminum Parts

-While most of the wing seat is printed plastic, the post assembly is aluminum, and requires some welding.
+While most of the Glider seat is printed plastic, the post assembly is aluminum, and requires some welding.
 Since I am not a welder, I built this motorized jig to allow me to put these parts together inexpensively and in a way that can be taught to anyone fairly easily.
 I recently entered this design in the KMS tools Build Anything contest.